wobuhuisuanm/azure-repos-vscode/TFVC_README.md

 If you are using the TEE CLC, see how to set it up by viewing [this video](https://youtu.be/VPNaEIVZfr0).

 ## Authentication
-### Visual Studio Team Services
+### Azure DevOps Services
-If you are connecting to Team Services, you will need a personal access token (PAT) to securely access your account.
+If you are connecting to Azure DevOps Services, you will need a personal access token (PAT).
 The latest version of the extension will prompt for your token and store it securely.
 In previous versions of the extension, you needed to create a token and store it in your Visual Studio Code settings.

-If you do not have a personal access token yet, you will need to create one on your Team Services account.
+If you do not have a personal access token yet, you will need to create one on your Azure DevOps Services organization.
 To create the token, go [here](https://aka.ms/gtgzt4) to read how.
 You can also [view our video](https://youtu.be/t6gGfj8WOgg) on how to do the same.
 * TFVC repositories require tokens with *All Scopes*.
 Anything less will cause the extension to fail.

-In addition to connecting to Team Services using a personal access token (PAT), the TF.exe command line client needs its own access to the remote repository, otherwise TFVC will fail:
+In addition to connecting to Azure DevOps Services using a personal access token (PAT), the TF.exe command line client needs its own access to the remote repository, otherwise TFVC will fail:
 * Open a command prompt with the correct version of TF.exe in its PATH
 * Enter "tf workspace"